How Our Video Production Company Is Coping With COVID-19

 1. Making Videos From Home

 Edge of Cinema has maintained the majority of its functionality and all of our employees are offering digital marketing consultations, editing videos, and creating new video content and animation from home.
 Many businesses in this position are facing new and difficult challenges that require a lot of discipline and self-compassion.
 There are dozens of helpful articles giving advice on how to maintain a work/life balance despite the recent spatial merge of the two, but here are our insights:

 I’m looking at you video editors…This means limiting screen use before bed, not taking naps at irregular times, and using incentives to get up when your alarm clock goes off.

 - Set Up a Designated Video Production Work Space

 The work-centric social space of an office often helps create a proper mindset for productivity.
-We try to design a distraction free desk environment and wear your work clothes when starting your daily assignments.
+We try to design a distraction-free desk environment and wear your work clothes when starting your daily assignments.
 This helps maintain a feeling of normality, plus you will look great in all your video conferences!

 - Accountability Calls with Your Marketing Team

 In the video production business, collaboration is essential.
-Working together with someone to give and receive updates helps us feel our responsibilities in a more tangible way then text on a screen.
+Working together with someone to give and receive updates helps us feel our responsibilities in a more tangible way than text on a screen.
 Social presence and expectations are great ways to generate motivation.

 - Flexibility and Understanding